kubernetes/community/contributors/design-proposals/storage/container-storage-interface.md

 1. A new `VolumeAttachment` Kubernetes API objects is created by Kubernetes attach/detach controller.
 2. The `VolumeAttachment.Spec.Attacher` value in that object corresponds to the name of the external attacher.
 3. The `VolumeAttachment.Status.Attached` value is not yet set to true.
-4. A Kubernetes Node API object exists with the name matching `VolumeAttachment.Spec.NodeName` and that object contains a `csi.volume.kubernetes.io/nodeid` annotation.
+4. * Either a Kubernetes Node API object exists with the name matching `VolumeAttachment.Spec.NodeName` and that object contains a `csi.volume.kubernetes.io/nodeid` annotation.
 This annotation contains a JSON blob, a list of key/value pairs, where one of they keys corresponds with the CSI volume driver name, and the value is the NodeID for that driver.
 This NodeId mapping can be retrieved and used in the `ControllerPublishVolume` calls.
+   * Or a `CSINodeInfo` API object exists with the name matching `VolumeAttachment.Spec.NodeName` and the object contains `CSIDriverInfo` for the CSI volume driver.
+The `CSIDriverInfo` contains NodeID for `ControllerPublishVolume` call.
 5. The `VolumeAttachment.Metadata.DeletionTimestamp` is not set.

 Before starting the `ControllerPublishVolume` operation, the external-attacher should add these finalizers to these Kubernetes API objects: